 - be a registered voter in the district

 - meet the qualifications for the office at the time of filing

 - follow the steps below

-2. Declare Your Candidacy (within two weeks of starting campaign)
+3. Declare Your Candidacy with the PDC (within two weeks of starting campaign)

 Once you publicly announce your candidacy or organize a campaign committee, you have two weeks to make a formal declaration of candidacy with the Public Disclosure Commission (PDC).